JonathanYon/graphql-BE/README.md

 1. Gain better understanding and usage of Typescript.

-2. Learn GraphQL by doing and have clear understanding of the difference     between GraphQL and REST API
+2. Learn GraphQL by 'doing' and have clear understanding of the difference between GraphQL and REST API

 ## Project Setting